tboudreaux/SAOSummer2018REU/Docs/nbody6++/nBody6++README.txt

 Extermal Files:
     In lew of the included mass distributions externally generated mass distributions can be read in.
 To do this make sure KZ(5) = 0.
 Then KZ(22) will be the pertinant option.
 Then if KZ(22) >= 2 data will be read externally.
 The format of this data is dependant on the exact setting of KZ(22).
 As an example in the nbody format

+External Programs
+    McLuster can be used to generate these mass distributions, as well as input files.
+However for Nbody6++GPU these input files will not nativly work.
+To make them work first open the main.c file in the McLuster source.
+Change line 4960 to

+        fprintf(PAR,"%i 1 10 %i %i 1 1\n",N,seed,NNBMAX);

+    from

+        fprintf(PAR,"%i 1 10 %i %i 1\n",N,seed,NNBMAX);

+    i.e. add in a second 1 in the fprintf.
+Then in the root McLuster directory run

+        make mcluster

+    or if you want to use the more complex version which can handle stellar evolution

+        make mcluster_sse

+    then add the directory to your PATH.
+After this when you want to call McLuster for use with Nbody6++GPU make sure to set the -C flag to 5, eg.

+        mcluster -C 5 -N 1000 -P 1 -W 2.0